logo

 Central Ohio Technical College

-Central Ohio Technical College (COTC) is a public two-year institution with campuses in Newark, Coshocton, Knox, and Pataskala.
-Although the Associate of Applied Science (AAS) degree in Radiologic Technology typically takes two years to complete, students have the opportunity to complete the program in three years with part-time study if they require more flexibility in their daily schedules and cannot accommodate full-time enrollment.
-COTC maintains two fully equipped radiology laboratories so that students can practice using digital imaging equipment right on campus.
-Additionally, students have the opportunity to participate in multiple clinical rotations at a variety of radiology departments.
-The rotational model allows students to experience diverse radiology experiences with a variety of patients to get a more comprehensive feel for the field.
+Central Ohio Technical College (COTC) offers an Associate of Applied Science (AAS) in Radiologic Science Technology that typically takes two years to complete with full-time study.
+Students also have the option to complete the program in three years with part-time study.
+COTC maintains two fully-equipped radiology laboratories so that students can practice using digital imaging equipment right on campus.
+Additionally, students participate in multiple clinical rotations at a variety of local radiology departments.
 Sample courses in the radiologic technology curriculum at COTC include Medical Terminology; Human Anatomy and Physiology; Radiation Physics; and Radiologic Anatomy and Positioning.
-Upon graduation from the program, students will be prepared to successfully pass the American Registry of Radiologic Technologists (ARRT) examination and will possess the skills necessary to be effective communicators and critical thinkers while working as clinically competent radiologic technologists.
+Upon graduation from the program, students will be prepared to pass the American Registry of Radiologic Technologists (ARRT) examination and will possess the skills necessary to be effective communicators and critical thinkers while working as clinically competent radiologic technologists.

 Columbus State Community College

-The radiography program at Columbus State Community College seeks to prepare participants to be competent clinical radiographers and also to develop a lifelong appreciation for learning, professionalism, critical thinking, and compassionate care.
-The two-year Associate of Applied Science (AAS) degree follows an extensive academic plan that uses both didactic and clinical methods of education.
-The curriculum also includes the opportunity to learn about generalized radiography as well as specialized radiologic areas such as digital imaging, magnetic resonance imaging, computed tomography, and vascular interventional radiography.
-The program emphasizes safety procedures for radiologic protection in the work environment.
-The academic program includes the following courses: Radiographic Processes, Medical Terminology, Human Anatomy, Responding to Emergencies, Radiographic Exposure, Digital Imaging, Sectional Anatomy, Biology and Protection, and Radiographic Pathology.
+The radiography program at Columbus State Community College (CSCC) prepares competent clinical radiographers with a lifelong appreciation for learning, critical thinking, and compassionate care.
+CSCC’s two-year Associate of Applied Science (AAS) in Medical Imaging uses both classroom-based and clinical education.
+The curriculum includes courses in general radiography as well as specialized areas such as magnetic resonance imaging (MRI), computed tomography (CT), and vascular interventional radiography (VIR).
+The academic program includes the following courses: Radiographic Processes, Medical Terminology, Radiographic Exposure, Digital Imaging, Sectional Anatomy, and Radiographic Pathology.
 There are 73 total credit hours in the program.
-The program begins in the summer quarter of each year and is highly competitive.
+The program begins in the summer quarter of each year and admission is highly competitive.

-Kent State University offers an Associate of Applied Science (AAS) in Radiologic Technology through its Salem campus.
-The program focuses on medical imaging and combines both university coursework and hospital clinical experiences for a total of 71 semester credit hours.
-By the end of the program, students will be prepared to successfully pass the ARRT examination and to enter the professional world of clinical radiologic technology.
-The AAS program is designed not only to produce competent clinical professionals, but also to equip students with a liberal arts education that will broaden their critical thinking skills, ethical framework, and views of service and care to the community.
-For students who wish to further their education in more specialized practice areas, the Salem campus also offers a Bachelor of Radiologic and Imaging Sciences Technology degree.
-Bachelor’s degree students may focus their area of study in computed tomography, magnetic resonance imaging, diagnostic medical sonography, nuclear medicine technology, or radiation therapy.
+Kent State University at Salem (Kent State Salem) offers an Associate of Applied Science (AAS) in Radiologic Technology.
+The program combines classroom-based courses and hospital-based clinical experiences for a total of 71 semester credit hours.
+By the end of the program, students will be prepared to pass the ARRT examination and enter the professional world of clinical radiologic technology.
+The AAS program is designed to produce competent clinical professionals equipped with a liberal arts education that will broaden their critical thinking skills, ethical framework, and views of service and care to the community.
+For students who wish to further their education in more specialized practice areas, the Salem campus also offers a Bachelor of Radiologic and Imaging Sciences Technology (BRIT).
+Bachelor’s degree students may focus their area of study in computed tomography (CT), magnetic resonance imaging (MRI), diagnostic medical sonography (DMS), nuclear medicine technology (NMT), or radiation therapy (RTH).

 Washington State Community College

-Washington State Community College, in cooperation with Marietta Memorial Hospital, affords students the opportunity to earn an Associate of Applied Science (AAS) in Radiologic Technology.
+Washington State Community College (WSCC), in cooperation with Marietta Memorial Hospital, affords students the opportunity to earn an Associate of Applied Science (AAS) in Radiologic Technology.
 Students in the two-year program complete all radiology technology coursework on campus at the community college while fulfilling clinical rotation requirements at one of several affiliated medical facilities, including Marietta Memorial Hospital, Selby General Hospital, and Camden Clark Medical Center.
 Program participants typically complete general education requirements prior to beginning the radiologic technology program.
-Prospective applicants are strongly encouraged to apply as early as possible after December 1.
+Once enrolled in the program, students can expect to take courses such as Radiographic Exposure; Special Procedures/Imaging; and Radiobiology, Radiation Protection, and Pathology.
+Prospective students are strongly encouraged to apply as early as possible during the admissions window.
 Graduates of the program are eligible to sit for the ARRT certification exam.

 How to Become a Radiology Technologist in Ohio